mozilla-b2g/mozbench/readme.md

     python mozbench.py --firefox-url <url> --chrome-path com.android.chrome --log-mach=-

-To also run the tests on stock Android browser, specify the --run-android-browser argument, e.g.
+To also run the benchmarks on the stock Android browser, specify the --run-android-browser argument, e.g.

     python mozbench.py --firefox-url <url> --run-android-browser --log-mach=-

+To run the tests on the Dolphin Browser on Android, specify the --run-dolphin argument, e.g.

+    python mozbench.py --firefox-url <url> --run-dolphin --log-mach=-

 To run the benchmarks on Firefox OS it is first necessary to flash the phone with the desired build to test.
 It can then be run using the following command